erguotou520/http-server/README.md

-# Rust HTTP Server
+# 🚀 Rust HTTP Server

-This is a simple HTTP server implemented in Rust.
-It amis to replace `nginx` in frontend deployment with docker.
+A lightning-fast HTTP server built with Rust, designed to replace `nginx` in frontend deployments with Docker.
+Simple yet powerful! ⚡️

-We provide a single binary executable file `hs` which can be used to start the server.
+If you are familiar with `nginx` or [http-server](https://www.npmjs.com/package/http-server) or [vercel serve](https://www.npmjs.com/package/serve), it should be easy to understand and use this server.

-If you are familiar with `nginx` or (http-server)[https://www.npmjs.com/package/http-server] or (vercel serve)[https://www.npmjs.com/package/serve], it should be easy to understand and use this server.
+## 🎯 Key Features

-## Features
+- 📦 Single binary executable (`hs`)

-- One single binary executable file `hs`
+- 🦀 Pure Rust implementation for maximum performance
-- Rust native HTTP server implementation
+- 📂 Directory listing with Index mode
-- Index mode for directory listing
+- 🌐 SPA (Single Page Application) mode
-- SPA mode for single page application
+- 🎨 Custom 404 page support
-- Support for custom 404 page
+- 🗜️ Gzip/Deflate compression
-- Compressed response with gzip or deflate encoding
+- 💾 Smart cache control
-- Automatic cache control
+- 📤 File upload capability
-- Upload enabled
+- 🔄 HTTP & WebSocket proxy support
-- Http proxy & websocket proxy support
+- 🔒 Basic authentication

-- Basic authentication support
+## 🚀 Quick Start

-## Usage
+### 📥 Installation

 ```bash
 # Install